Mom with baby (purple overlay)

 National Home Visiting Summit

-The National Home Visiting Summit aims to integrate policy, practice, and research to influence systems change, with the goal of advancing equitable and high-quality home visiting services, structures, and systems.
-Learning, collaboration, and knowledge-to-practice transfer at the Summit are meant to advance home visiting as a critical component of the early childhood system.
+The National Home Visiting Summit is a conference that integrates policy, practice, and research to influence systems change, with the goal of advancing equitable and high-quality home visiting services, structures, and systems.
+The Summit provides a platform to advance home visiting as a critical component of the early childhood system.

 About the National Home Visiting Summit